Satisfactory Academic Progress

 Monitoring Satisfactory Academic Progress

-Southwestern monitors satisfactory academic progress at the end of each fall and spring semester.
+Southwestern monitors satisfactory academic progress at the end of each fall, spring and summer semester.
 Student Financial Services is responsible for monitoring progress and for notifying students that they are on financial aid suspension.